Lmannumb/startup/notes.md

 ## Webservice Notes

 Web design is definitely a work of the devil.
+Meow!